N. Paul Vasanthakumar

 Narayanan Nadar Paul Vasanthakumar (born 15 March 1955) is from Palliyadi, Kanyakumari District of Tamil Nadu, India and was the Chief Justice of the Jammu and Kashmir High Court.
 He retired on 14 March 2017.
-He was appointed an additional judge of High Court of Madras on December, 2005 and permanent judge on 20 April 2007.
+He was appointed an additional judge of High Court of Madras in December 2005 and permanent judge on 20 April 2007.
 He took oath as the chief justice of the High Court of Jammu and Kashmir in February 2015.